gregarious/dlcc-site/README.txt

 Left to do:

-x.
-Import dump `data/dlcc_data_2013-11-25.sql` into DLCC's database (blocking on invalid phpmyadmin credentials)
-x.
-Fix all DB connection info (search for "TODO-greg" tags)
-3. Fix admin username/password in UserIdentity.php
+- Ask Steve to:
+	1. Make the `data-admin\protected\runtime\` folder writable by the web server
+	2. Restart the server
+- Look into DB connection errors
+- Test on test site (/muffintest/)
+- Create master credential file with DB and admin names.
+Ensure this doesn't get served.
+- Connect DB/admin to credential file
-4. Other misc.
+- Other misc.
 "TODO-greg" tags
-5. Compile all credentials into master PHP file?
-Then the following notes are unnecessary.

 Some notes to leave Hilary/Steve/whoever with regarding future maintenance: